-Barbara H. McColm, CFRE is a parishioner of Church of the Transfiguration.
-She has more than 30 years of experience in non-profit fundraising in health care, retirement living services and non-profit organizations and is currently a Senior Consulting Associate with M. Gale & Associates.
-Prior to working as a fundraising consultant, Barbara worked in the fundraising arena for two non-profit corporations, Harris Methodist Health Foundation in Fort Worth, Texas and Sears Methodist Retirement Foundation in west Texas.
-She earned her BFA from the University of Texas at Austin and holds a CFRE designation through the Association of Fundraising Professionals.
-She has been recognized in her field as an Outstanding Professional and speaks at national and regional professional conferences.
+Barbara H. McColm, CFRE, is a parishioner at the Church of the Transfiguration.
+Prior to returning to Dallas in 2015, Barbara served on the vestry at Church of the Heavenly Rest, Abilene, and Trinity Episcopal Church, Fort Worth.
+She has more than 35 years of experience in non-profit fundraising and is recently retired as a Senior Consultant for M.Gale, a fundraising firm serving the North Texas region.
+Prior to joining M. Gale fifteen years ago, Barbara worked in the fundraising arena for two non-profit corporations, Harris Methodist Health Foundation of Fort Worth, Texas and Sears Methodist Retirement Foundation in west Texas.
+She earned her BFA from the University of Texas at Austin and holds the certified fundraising certification through the Association of Fundraising Professionals.